- Find the perfect Heater or Radiator for your needs on Klarstein

 Some of our infrared heaters offer remote control capabilities through the brand new Klarstein App.
 Once installed and connected to your heater, the app allows you to set the desired temperature and create operating programs weekly, in just a few taps on your smartphone screen.

 How does a Convection Heater work?

 In this case, the convection heater relies on the convective currents that push the hot air upwards and the cooler air downwards.
-One or more electric heaters generate the heat with the temperature regulated by a simple wheel thermostat or by digital controls, which can be more or less sophisticated depending on the model.
+Most electric heaters generate the heat with a temperature regulated thermostat or by digital controls, which can be more or less sophisticated depending on the model.
 The hot air coming out from the air vents is forcibly diffused through fans to reach all the points in the room.

 Other important features to consider before buying a Heater or Radiator

 - Heater power and consumption: